 Both parties should then obtain their own independent legal advice as to the effect of a financial agreement on their rights and the advantages and disadvantages of making the agreement.

-For more information on or assistance in creating and entering into a binding financial agreement contact our office to speak to an Accredited Family Law Specialist, Bruce Heathershaw at out office.
+For more information on or assistance in creating and entering into a binding financial agreement contact our office to speak to an Accredited Family Law Specialist.

 The contents of this publication are not legal advice to anybody who receives it and should not be treated as legal advice.
 You should not take any action following reading this publication without legal advice concerning its application or relevance to your own circumstances.